realjoselara/covid19api/README.md

 # Scrapper
 Collects data from [World Meters](https://www.worldometers.info/coronavirus/) every hour and stores it in a MongoDB.

-Some assumetions:
+Some assumptions:

     > MongoDB is install in system as local host.
+    > Pipenv is install.

 The scrapper runs independently from the API.
 You can install the virtual enviroment using Pipenv at the top level folder.

 Run code as:
 ```
-- pipenv install (if you don't have pipenv install you can install it using pip -m install pipenv)
+- pipenv shell
-- pipenv shell: activates virtual environment.
+- pipenv install
-- inside scrapper folder run: python scrapper.py
+- python scrapper.py
 ```

 # API